 The reviewer brings up an interesting alternative explanation.
-The reason that we doubt the likelihood of this specific alternative is that it suggests that young children are using an explicit rule and that rule use should then decrease with age.
+The reason that we doubt the likelihood of this specific alternative is that it suggests that young children are using an explicit rule and that rule use should then decrease with age, which conflicts with the existing literature.
 Additionally, this account requires three separate explanations to account for the results of the three conditions, whereas an attentional explanation can account for the levels of systematic exploration in all three conditions with a single mechanism.
 We have updated the Discussion (pg.
 17) to better highlight this point.
 We agree however, that it is possible that a disruption to distributed attention may not be the primary factor driving differences and between children in the Baseline condition compared to other conditions, since we did not measure attention directly.
-In light of these concerns, we note this possibility in Discussion and the importance of directly measure attention (e.g. with eye-tracking) in future studies (pg.
+In light of these concerns, we note this possibility in Discussion and the importance of directly measuring attention (e.g. with eye-tracking) in future studies (pg.
 18).

 Indeed, the adult data speak more strongly to the claim that the saliency "breaks" the broader attentional pattern, as adults over-select the wrong item in the conflict condition, suggesting it is the adults (and not the children) that have a hard time inhibiting the saliency.
 This is almost counter to the broader story the authors are making, but the fact that I could tell a just-so story either way leads me to be concerned that we cannot speak clearly to the broader, developmental-cognitive theory posited here to help motivate and interpret this study.

-While it is true that both children and adults show effects of saliency on raw choice proportions, the critical difference between adults and children is what happens in their choice patterns as revealed by computational modeling analyses.
+While it is true that both children and adults show effects of saliency on raw choice proportions, raw choice proportions alone cannot tell the full story because a variety of different strategies may lead to similar choice proportions.
+The computational modeling analyses of participants’ choice pattern are critical to uncovering these differences in strategy, and they reveal an important difference between adults and children.
+Children’s overall strategy changes between conditions, adults’ doesn’t.

 The effects on choice proportions for both age groups are relatively straightforward: adults choose the salient option more often than they would otherwise in the Competition condition, while children choose the salient option more often than they would otherwise in the Congruent condition.
-Based only on choice proportions it may be possible to come up with a number of different explanations to fit the data, but the modeling analyses provide a broader picture with important implications for developmental-cognitive theory.
-Outside of the above mentioned effect, adults’ behavior and overall strategy is consistent across conditions.
-Children’s behavior changes in several important qualitative ways as a result of the saliency manipulation that provide important insight into their decision-making process and how it differs from adults’ including a reduction in response switching and an overall shift from systematic toward more random exploration.
+The modeling analyses provide a broader picture with important implications for developmental-cognitive theory.
+Outside of the above-mentioned effect, adults’ behavior and overall strategy is consistent across conditions.
+Children’s behavior changes in several important qualitative ways as a result of the saliency manipulation that provide important insight into their decision-making process and how it differs from adults’.
+These changes include a reduction in response switching and an overall shift from systematic toward more random exploration.
 This disruption of systematic exploration due to the saliency manipulation is informative and occurs only in children.
 In the revision we tried to better highlight the importance of the modeling analyses, the differences between conditions that they uncover, and the implications for cognitive development.
 We have made changes throughout the revision, notably on pages 6, 10, and 17.